"We believed that with the clinical trial, Katie had the best chance of recovery. Without these trials, amazing new treatments may never be found."

-- Are suspected of having a solid tumour
+- you, your child or unborn baby are suspected of having a solid tumour

-- Are a patient at one of the hospitals taking part in this study
+- you are a patient at one of the hospitals taking part in this study

-- Are aged up to and including your 25th birthday at diagnosis
+- you are aged up to and including your 25th birthday at diagnosis

 You cannot enter this study if you can't have a scan using magnetic resonance for medical reasons.